 “That’s because you have the self-discipline to hold it until you’re at the bathroom.
 Once upon a time, we had to clean up after you.
 And, we had to remind you every once in a while to hit the toilet.
 You don’t even think about it any more, do you?”

-Now, I know this might not be the best definition or explanation.
-But, since that conversation, my son had more readily done what he’s been asked to do.
+I know this might not be the best definition or explanation.
+Since that conversation, my son had more readily done what he’s been asked to do.
 And, he’s starting to do things ahead of being prompted.
 That conversation presented a bit of a sea change.
 Of course, there are many, many more opportunities to share discipline with him over the next seven years to adulthood.